 3. Heat/thermotherapy: Heat, in the form of hot compresses, heat lamps, or heating pads, causes the blood vessels to dilate and increase blood flow to the injury site.
 Increased blood flow aids the healing process by removing cell debris from damaged tissues and carrying healing nutrients to the injury site.
 Heat also helps to reduce pain.
 It should not be applied within the first 48 hours after an injury.

-High-frequency sound waves produce deep heat that is applied directly to an injured area.
+4. Ultrasound: High-frequency sound waves produce deep heat that is applied directly to an injured area.
 Ultrasound stimulates blood flow to promote healing.

 5. Massage: Manual pressing, rubbing, and manipulation soothe tense muscles and increase blood flow to the injury site.
-Most of these therapies are administered or supervised by a licensed health care professional.

 Today, the outlook for an injured athlete is far more optimistic than in the past.
 Sports medicine has developed some near-miraculous ways to help athletes heal and, in most cases, return to sports.
 Following are some procedures that have greatly advanced the treatment of sports injuries: